What We Believe

 (Matthew 3:11; 12:28; Luke 4:1, 14; 5:17; 10:21; John 1:12-13; 3:1-15, 34; 14:12; 15:26-27; 16:7-15; Acts 2:14-21; 4:29-30; 10:38; Romans 8:9; 12:3-8; 1 Corinthians 12:7-13; 12:28-31; 14:1-33; 2 Corinthians 1:21-22; Galatians 3:1-5; Ephesians 1:13-14; 5:18)

 We believe in the fundamental spiritual and moral equality of male and female.
-We believe men and women are created in the image of God and possess equal dignity, value and worth; and have equal access to God through faith in Christ.
+We believe men and women are created in the image of God and possess equal dignity, value and worth and have equal access to God through faith in Christ.
 Men and women are together the recipients of spiritual gifts designed to empower them for ministry in the local church and beyond.
-Therefore, both men and women are to be encouraged, equipped, and empowered to use their gifting in ministry, in service to the body of Christ, and through teaching in ways that are consistent with the Word of God.
+Therefore, both men and women are to be encouraged, equipped and empowered to use their gifting in ministry, in service to the body of Christ, and through teaching in ways that are consistent with the Word of God.

-Both husbands and wives are responsible to God for spiritual nurture and vitality in the home, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant-leadership and sacrificial love modeled by Jesus Christ.
+Both husbands and wives are responsible to God for spiritual nurturing and vitality in the home, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant-leadership and sacrificial love modeled by Jesus Christ.
 This principle of male headship should not be confused with, nor give any hint of, domineering control.
 Rather, it is to be the loving, tender and nurturing care of a godly man who is himself under the kind and gentle authority of Jesus Christ.